Kirby Air Ride

 A strange unused item named "UsiroYurerun" (translating to "Waver Behind") can be found in the game's Top Ride mode.
 Only accessible via the Debug Menu, picking up the item will trigger an unusually loud sound effect (that is also unused otherwise) and will create a large image distortion behind the player's vehicle.
 The exact purpose of this item is unknown, but it can be assumed it was used to confuse your enemies in some way.

-The reason of its removal is also a mystery, but it was most likely because of its buggy nature.
+The reason for its removal is also a mystery, but it was most likely because of its buggy nature.
 This item can cause random flickering of the HUD.

 The item plays two sound effects, one overlapping the other.
 These go unused as well but can be played in the Debug Menu's Sound Test.